Lucky666123/Robotic-Arm/README.md

 # Robotic Arm Continuous Control

 ## 1. Project Details:
 The project is a part of **Udacity Deep Reinforcement Learning Nanodegree Project**.
-This is the 2nd Project Main Project, where we trained DQN with discrete state space and discrete action.
+This is the *2nd Project Main Project,* where we trained the reinforcement learning agent with *policy gradient method*, with continuous action space.

 In this environment, a double-jointed arm can move to target locations.
 A reward of +0.1 is provided for each step that the agent's hand is in the goal location.
 Thus, the goal of your agent is to maintain its position at the target location for as many time steps as possible.